Dive into the Vibrant Matsuri and Japanese Festivals: From Odori Celebrations to the Iconic Takayama Matsuri

 Dates:

-● Takayama Spring Festival: Held on April 14th and 15th every year
+● Takayama Spring Matsuri: Held on April 14th and 15th every year

-● Takayama Autumn Festival: Held on October 9th and 10th every year
+● Takayama Autumn Matsuri: Held on October 9th and 10th every year

-With a history of over 300 years, dating back to the Edo period, the Takayama Festival is regarded as one of the “three most beautiful festivals in Japan”.
-It collectively refers to the Takayama Spring Festival (Sanno Matsuri) and Takayama Autumn Festival (Hachiman Matsuri).
-Takayama Spring Festival (Sanno Matsuri) is held on April 14th and 15th every year as the annual festival of Hie Shrine, while Takayama Autumn Festival is held on October 9th and 10th every year as the yearly festival of Sakurayama Hachimangu Shrine.
+With a history of over 300 years, dating back to the Edo period, the Takayama Matsuri is regarded as one of the “three most beautiful Japanese festivals”.
+It collectively refers to the Takayama Spring Matsuri (Sanno Matsuri) and Takayama Autumn Matsuri (Hachiman Matsuri).
+Takayama Spring Matsuri (Sanno Matsuri) is held on April 14th and 15th every year as the annual festival of Hie Shrine, while Takayama Autumn Matsuri is held on October 9th and 10th every year as the yearly festival of Sakurayama Hachimangu Shrine.

 Other highlights are the “Karakuri Hounou” performance, in which lifelike marionettes mounted on the yatai perform trapeze acrobatic tricks; the “Modoshi-guruma” performance, in which the yatai are turned and maneuvered using wheels; and the beauty of the “Hida-zome” costumes worn at the festival.